 Why choose this course?

 At UTS, you’ll join a cohort of students studying one of the Top 100 Education programs in the world (2019 Times Higher Education World University Rankings).
-Outstanding students can also apply for our honours degree.
+High-achieving students can also apply for our honours degree.

 - Professional experience program

 Spend more than 80 days in the classroom from the very first semester of your degree, thanks to our intensive and closely supported professional experience program.